samueladesoga/samblog/content/posts/many-faces-of-micro-management.md

 - High rate of Employee Turnover: People that work for a leader that micro-manages are usually low and morale, not committed to the objectives being set for them and It’s only a matter of time and these employees will leave your organisation for better employment when they are valued as professionals that they truly are.

-The Scrum Framework is a team management framework that I recommend if you want to learn how to build effective individuals that work within effective teams  for an effective organisation and you can join one of our [Scrum and Agile Leadership workshops](https://www.valuehut.co/services/training/professional-scrum-master) to learn how to build effective teams.
+There is a better way to manage people! and the Scrum Framework is a team management framework that I recommend to learn how to build effective individuals that work within effective teams  for an effective organisation.
+You should join one of our [Scrum and Agile Leadership workshops](https://www.valuehut.co/services/training/professional-scrum-master) to begin to unlearn Micro-Management and learn how to manage people with Goals in the workplace.